perrette/scribe/README.md

 You can interrupt the recording via Ctrl + C and start again or change model.

 The default (`whisper`) is excellent at transcribing a full-length audio sequences in [many languages](https://github.com/openai/whisper?tab=readme-ov-file#available-models-and-languages).
-It is really impressive, but it cannot do real-time out of the box, and depending on the model can have relatively long execution time, especially with the `turbo` model (at least on my laptop with CPU only).
+It is really impressive, but it cannot do real-time, and depending on the model can have relatively long execution time, especially with the `turbo` model (at least on my laptop with CPU only).
 The `small` model is also excellent and runs much faster.
 It is selected as default in `scribe` for that reason.
-With the `whisker` model you need to stop the registration manually before the transcription occurs (Ctrl + C), though after 60 seconds it will stop automatically (and try to continue afterward).
+With the `whisker` model you need to stop the registration manually before the transcription occurs (Ctrl + C), though there is a maximum duration after which it will stop by itself, which is setup to 60s by default (unless `--duration` is set to something else).

 The `vosk` backend is good at
 doing real-time transcription for one language, but tended to make more mistakes in my tests and it does not do punctuation.